mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 *CapEx* - own infrastructure, with a big initial investment.
 Value lowers over time.
 Tax deduction extends over a longer time (varies).

 *OpEx* - operational expenditure for "rented" infrastructure, which is easier to compare to revenue on an annual basis to judge the value of those expenses.
 Tax deduction is possible within the same year because you are paying every month.
+The cloud can help you focus on OpEx instead of CapEx.

+#### Cloud Models

 - **IaaS** runs hardware and virtualization, but everything including the OS and beyond is up to you.
 - **PaaS** also runs the OS, the runtime and any middleware in between for you.